Former Tennessee top aide to stay on payroll until July

 That means Cothren will continue to stay on the state payroll until July 5.

-Casada raised eyebrows earlier this year when he bumped Cothren’s salary to nearly $200,000 a year, or about $102 an hour.
+Casada raised eyebrows earlier this year when he bumped Cothren’s salary to nearly $200,000 a year, or about $102 an hour, after naming Cothren as chief of staff at the beginning of the year.
+The pay increase made Cothren, 32, one of the Legislature’s top paid employees.

+In total, Cothren will earn more than $32,000 in the span of approximately seven weeks.

+Cothren has also built up 60 hours of sick leave, which will remain available to him should Cothren return back to state government employment.
+Cothren will not receive a severance package, according to Connie Ridley, director of legislative administration.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.